-Historically, Hispanic Americans have been underrepresented in both higher education and STEM fields.
-Hispanics represent 17% of the workforce but hold only 8% of STEM jobs in the United States.
-Participation in citizen science programs by Hispanics is even lower at 6.4%, mainly due to language barriers.
-To bridge this discrepancy and foster the inclusion of Hispanic students in NOAA citizen science programs, the Phytoplankton Monitoring Network (PMN) has partnered with Latino Verde to translate citizen science manuals and training videos into Spanish to target participation of Hispanic students of central Florida.
+Historically, Hispanic Americans have been underrepresented in both higher education and science, technology, engineering, and math (STEM) fields.
+Hispanics represent 17% of the workforce, but hold only 8% of STEM jobs in the United States.
+Participation in citizen science programs by Hispanics is even lower at 6.4%, often due to language barriers.
+To address this discrepancy and foster the inclusion of Hispanic students in NOAA citizen science programs, the Phytoplankton Monitoring Network (PMN) has partnered with Latino Verde to translate citizen science manuals and training videos into Spanish to target participation of Hispanic students of central Florida.

-The bilingual outreach staff of Latino Verde will also be trained by NCCOS scientists to train Hispanic students on PMN methods, and to communicate the importance of harmful algal blooms and the citizen science approach to monitor these blooms.
+NCCOS scientists will train the bilingual outreach staff of Latino Verde to train Hispanic students on PMN methods and to communicate the importance of harmful algal blooms and the citizen science approach to monitor these blooms.
 The goal of this pilot project is to foster the involvement of underrepresented students and promote greater participation of Hispanics in NOAA citizen science programs.